Quantum Circuit Mutants: Empirical Analysis and Recommendations: Introduction

 \section{Introduction}

-Quantum Computing (QC) is a fairly recent field that is advancing quickly~\cite{9800933}, promising to revolutionize computing by offering solutions to some complex problems with the enormous computational power of quantum computers.
-Quantum software empowers the QC application development~\cite{ourCACM}.
+Quantum Computing (QC) is a fairly recent field that is advancing quickly~\parencite{evolutionQC}, promising to revolutionize computing by offering solutions to some complex problems with the enormous computational power of quantum computers.
+Quantum software empowers the QC application development~\parencite{ourCACM}.
 Naturally, there is a growing need to test quantum software to assess quantum software's correctness.
-To this end, several quantum software testing techniques have emerged in the last few years~\cite{ourICST2021,honarvar2020property,QmutPy,mutation-based,QMutPy2,QMutPy3,genTestsQPSSBSE2021,CTQuantumQRS2021,quraTestASE23}.
+To this end, several quantum software testing techniques have emerged in the last few years~\parencite{ourICST2021,honarvar2020property,QmutPy,mutation-based,QMutPy2,QMutPy3,genTestsQPSSBSE2021,CTQuantumQRS2021,quraTestASE23,pauliStringsASE2024}.

 Quantum software testing techniques need benchmarks to assess their cost-effectiveness.
-To this end, some open-source benchmarks appeared recently~\cite{zhao2021bugs4q,Bugs4QJSS2023,9474565,9814922}.
+To this end, some open-source benchmarks appeared recently~\parencite{zhao2021bugs4q,Bugs4QJSS2023,9474565,9814922}.
 However, such benchmarks are small-scale and do not provide systematic classifications of bug features that could be used to systematically assess the effectiveness of quantum software testing techniques.
-At the same time, some quantum mutation analysis techniques with tools have been published recently~\cite{Mendiluze2021,QmutPy,QMutPy2,QMutPy3}.
+At the same time, some quantum mutation analysis techniques with tools have been published recently~\parencite{Mendiluze2021,QmutPy,QMutPy2,QMutPy3}.
 However, these tools generate too many mutants, which become infeasible to execute due to scarce QC resources.
 Even if the execution is not an issue, many mutants generated by these tools are redundant and are often too easy to detect; thereby, they are not useful for testing.
-Finally, these tools do not provide a systematic and intelligent way to generate a small subset of mutants with varied characteristics such that quantum mutation testing techniques can be assessed more systematically.
+Finally, these tools do not provide a systematic and intelligent way to generate a small subset of mutants with varied characteristics such that quantum software testing techniques can be assessed more systematically.